tmobile/r-tensorflow-api/README.md

 This repository creates a production-ready docker image that uses R and the [keras](https://keras.rstudio.com/) and [plumber](https://github.com/trestletech/plumber) R packages to create a neural network powered REST API.
 The package keras provides the ability to create neural networks, while plumber allows it to run R as a web service.
 The docker container is designed to be:

   * __R first__ - designed so that R users can comfortably create their own neural network powered services without having to learn other languages.
   * __Production ready__ - as small of an image size as possible while still being maintainable and understandable.
-At our last measure, it was 1.86gb, with around 800mb from python and the keras backend and 900mb from R and R libraries.
+At our last measure, it was 1.86gb, with around 800mb from Python and the keras backend and 900mb from R and R libraries.
-  * __TensorFlow compatible__ - the container works with models created using the R keras package without any additional python configuration.
+  * __TensorFlow compatible__ - the container works with models created using the R keras package without any additional Python configuration.
 Note: this uses the _cpu_ version of Tensorflow since it is designed for running models (not training them).
   * __HTTPS enabled__ - unfortunately, the R plumber library does not support SSL encrypted traffic.
 Since encryption is likely required for enterprise use, we have an optional dockerfile which uses an Apache 2 server.
 The server redirects HTTPS traffic as HTTP to plumber, and then take the plumber response and re-encrypts it back to HTTPS.